Commodities Trading Guide for Beginners

 Agricultural Commodities

-Agricultural commodities are soft commodities that are produced by farmers.
+Agricultural commodities are soft commodities that are typically produced by farmers.
 Examples of agricultural commodities include rice, wheat, barley, oats, oranges, coffee beans, cotton, sugar, and cocoa.
 Lumber can also be included in the agricultural commodities category.

 Needless to say, this sector is heavily dependent on seasonal changes, weather patterns, and climate conditions.
 Other factors may also come into play, like a virus that impacts cattle or pork.
 Population growth or decline in a certain area can likewise influence investment opportunities, if demand for certain products rises or falls.